arnisoph/formula-docs/README.rst

 Version Control & Release Management
 ------------------------------------

 A concept of managing code in a VCS (Version Control System) would be having a *master*/*develop* branch containing the latest state of the formula code.
 Separate branches keep support for older Salt releases.
 So could create the branch of the master branch and name it ``2015.8`` when you plan to introduce changes in the master branch that require a newer version.
 One could backport fixes and features to these *LTS*/*support release* branches, just like the `SaltStack upstream project <https://github.com/saltstack/salt/blob/develop/doc/topics/development/conventions/release.rst>`_ is doing.
-A file called ``CHANGELOG.rst`` SHOULD
+A file called ``CHANGELOG.rst`` SHOULD contain change and release notes.
+Release tags MAY be created to release a version of the formula.
+Git tags can be used to define a specific version of the Git branch in Salt.

+**FIXME** add information how to compile formulas

 Security Considerations